HedwigO/WalmartRetailAnalysis/README.md

 # Data Flow Diagram
 ![Data Flow of Project](https://github.com/HedwigO/WalmartRetailAnalysis/assets/97476561/7fa12736-e356-46b8-8add-6834d86a1835)
+A more detailed data ingestion, data preprocessing, model training, and model evaluation explanation is inlcuded below:

 # Data Preprocess
 The data preprocessing stage is crucial for ensuring that the datasets are clean, consistent, and ready for analysis.
 Here are the detailed steps involved: